Robert W. Chambers: Career

 His novel The Man They Hanged was about Captain Kidd, and argued that Kidd was not a pirate but had been made a scapegoat by the British government.

 During World War I, Chambers wrote war adventure novels and war stories, some of which showed a strong return to his old weird style, such as "Marooned" in Barbarians (1917).
 After 1924 he devoted himself solely to writing historical fiction.

 Chambers for several years made Broadalbin, New York, his summer home.
 Some of his novels touch upon colonial life in Broadalbin and Johnstown.

+Personal life

 On July 12, 1898, he married Elsa (Elsie) Vaughn Moller (1872–1939).
 They had a son, Robert Edward Stuart Chambers (1899–1955) (who sometimes used the name Robert Husted Chambers).

+Death

-Robert W. Chambers died on December 16, 1933, after having undergone intestinal surgery three days earlier.
+Robert W. Chambers died on December 16, 1933, three days after undergoing intestinal surgery.

 Criticism and legacy

 H. P. Lovecraft said of Chambers in a letter to Clark Ashton Smith:

-Despite Chambers's effective later abandonment of the weird supernatural tale, these early works are all that remained in print through most of the twentieth century, thanks to Lovecraft's inclusion of them in the critical study "Supernatural Horror in Literature".
+Though Chambers largely abandoned supernatural themes in his later works, only his early weird fiction remained in print through most of the twentieth century thanks in part to Lovecraft's inclusion of them in the critical study "Supernatural Horror in Literature".